weirufan/DDM/README.md

-These codes are available when the corresponding paper is published.
+These main codes are available.
+A more clear verison will be provide when the corresponding paper is published.

 These codes are built in the following environment：